-Goal 7: To produce graduates with competence in theories and methods of effective, empirically-supported psychotherapeutic intervention.
+Goal 7: To produce graduates with competence in theories and methods of effective, empirically supported psychotherapeutic intervention.

-Objective(s) for Goal 7: To demonstrate skill in case conceptualization, treatment goal development, and evidence-based therapeutic interventions consistent with the scope of Health Service Psychology.
+Objective(s) for Goal 7: To demonstrate skill in case conceptualization, treatment goal development, and evidencebased therapeutic interventions consistent with the scope of Health Service Psychology.

-- 1. Independently applies knowledge of evidence-based practice, including empirical bases of assessment, clinical decision making, intervention plans, and other psychological applications, clinical expertise, and client preferences - a.
+- Independently applies knowledge of evidence-based practice, including empirical bases of assessment, clinical decision making, intervention plans, and other psychological applications, clinical expertise, and client preferences - a.
 Utilize theory and research to develop case conceptualizations - b.
-Identify and utilize appropriate evidence-based group and individual interventions - 2.
+Identify and utilize appropriate evidence-based group and individual interventions - c.
+Demonstrates the ability to apply the relevant research literature to clinical decision making - 6.
 Independently plans interventions; case conceptualizations and intervention plans are specific to case and context - a.
 Develop treatment goals that correspond to the case conceptualization - b.
 Identify and utilize appropriate evidence-based group and individual interventions - c.
 Effectively manage behavioral emergencies and crises - d.
-Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation - 3.
+Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation - 7.
 Displays clinical skills with a wide variety of clients, establish and maintain effective relationships with the recipients of psychological services, and uses good judgment even in unexpected or difficult situations - a.
 Identify and utilize appropriate evidence-based group and individual interventions - b.
 Effectively manage behavioral emergencies and crises - c.
-Establish and maintain effective relationships with the recipients of psychological services.
+Establish and maintain effective relationships with the recipients of psychological services. - d.

-- d.
 Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables. - e.
-Modify and adapt evidence-based approaches effectively when a clear evidence base is lacking. - 4.
-Demonstrates cultural humility in actions and interactions
+Modify and adapt evidence-based approaches effectively when a clear evidence base is lacking. - 8.
+Demonstrates cultural humility in actions and interactions - a.
+Considers evidence-based treatment in the context of patient's cultural needs